2016 Idaho elections: United States Senate

 One of the two United States Senators representing Idaho was up for election.
 Incumbent Republican Mike Crapo was re-elected to a fourth term with 66% of the votes.

 United States House of Representatives

 Idaho has two representatives in the United States House of Representatives.
 Incumbent Republicans Raúl Labrador and Mike Simpson were both up for election, and they won their respective races comfortably.

 Judicial elections

-State Supreme Court
+Supreme Court

+Two seats on the Idaho Supreme Court were up for election.

+While Justice Roger Burdick ran unopposed and won a third term, Jim Jones chose not to seek re-election thus creating an open seat.

+Jones' seat

-Jim Jones, the chief justice of Idaho Supreme Court, decided not to run for re-election in 2016.
-A four-way Nonpartisan primary election for his seat was held on May 17.
-No candidate managed to win 50% of the votes and the top two finishers advanced to a run-off held on November 8, the first in the state since 1998.
+Following Jones' retirement, a four-way Nonpartisan primary election was held on May 17.
+With no candidate winning a clear majority of the votes, the top two finishers advanced to a run-off on November 8, the first such instance in the state since 1998.
 Rupert attorney Robyn Brody defeated state senator Curt McKenzie in the runoff with 54% of the votes.